 The 5th edition of Dungeons & Dragons has done more for gaming and the tabletop RPG industry than any other entry in recent memory.
 The gameplay and management have been streamlined elegantly without becoming the number crunch of 3rd edition, but there’s still plenty of freedom for players and Dungeon Masters to create unique characters and exercise creativity in the whole storytelling experience.

 5th edition D&D isn’t perfect though.
 Players who have been around D&D for at least 10-15 years have noticed that the rules as printed, especially regarding areas involving class options, magic items, and feats, are incredibly constrained when compared side by side with older systems like D&D 3.5 and Pathfinder.

-Considering 5th edition was originally released in 2014, ample time has also been available to plumb the depths of what these 6 books can offer.
+Considering 5th edition was originally released in 2014, ample time has also been available to plumb the depths of what these 7 books can offer.
 Fortunately, D&D encourages the use of creativity and imagination in most of areas of its gameplay, so the groups I belong to began to overcome this lack of content through the use of house rules.

 House rules, or rules your playgroup agrees to use that differ from the rules as printed, can give you virtually unlimited freedom to customize your D&D gameplay experience.
 New magic items, spells, character classes, feats, rules, and more are available with just a few clicks on your keyboard or the strokes of a mechanical pencil.

-There are tradeoffs for this creative license, however.
+There are trade-offs for this creative license, however.
 House rules that change the way the game is played can be very easy to confuse for the actual rules after a while, so if you elect to play with another group of players, you may have a rude awakening or two as you adapt to playing with them.